data-steve/data-steve.github.io/_backlog/2016-04-01-github-jekyll-medium.md

 ### Github.io

-Having a github.io account is free on Github, and Github will auto-buidl and serve your Jekyll-based blog.
+Having a github.io account is free on Github, and Github will auto-build and serve your Jekyll-based blog.
 With every edit, it will detect changes to the code and rebuild it.

 I really like being able to copy almost word-for-word my package ReadMe demo markdown and paste it directly into a blog post.
 And I like that github.io will fee